Pakalakadingdong1/DPSS-May-26-Submission/README.md

 ```

 The stored procedure in the export schema was written so that the new transformed data saved in the ‘staging’ schema would be appended to the ‘final_table_to_export’ table as shown in the above script with a partition and ranking applied to future-proof the process to only show the most recent properties sales data in case the export dataset had multiple sales information of the same property due to a previous historic sale.
-This table saved in the export schema is what was used for the final analysis of the data done in Python.
+This table saved in the export schema is what was used for the final analysis of the data done in Python and is saved in the datasets folder of the Github repository named 'export_table_dataset.csv'.

 ---